KangLin/RabbitRemoteControl/README.md

 - [ ] WINCE

 I have no device so I did not compile and test.
 Please test by yourself if you have device.
+Interested and capable friends are welcome to participate in the development of the project.

 If you want to donate the developed device for me, please contact: (email: kl222@126.com)